NeoGeographyToolkit/StereoPipeline/docs/tools/multi_stereo.rst

-The surface resolution of the cameras is on the order of 1 mm (0.001 meters), the camera is about 1-3 meters from the surface, hence a good value for the triangulation error was about 0.0025 meters, and the points in the cloud were binned into voxels of size on the order of 0.0025 meters.
+The surface resolution of the cameras is on the order of 1 mm (0.001 meters), the camera is about 1-3 meters from the surface, hence a good value for the triangulation error was about 0.0025 meters, and the points in the cloud were binned (before meshing) into voxels of size 0.005 meters.
 Later some of these choices will be automated, or scale-independent parameters will be provided.

 In future versions of this tool, undistortion of input images may be